 The SEO industry requires in-depth understanding and appreciation of the Google algorithm and knowledge of Google’s webmaster guidelines.
 In fact, individuals that have followed misleading information, out of date tactics and bad advice can ultimately do more harm than good to a website.

-This means that although candidates may have a reasonable understanding about the digital channels you want to focus on, it is not guaranteed that it will be in depth enough for your company’s needs.
+This means that although candidates may have a reasonable understanding of the digital channels you want to focus on, it is not guaranteed that it will be in-depth enough for your company’s needs.